MaxGraey/as-option/README.md

 _Work In Progress_

-Zero cost abstraction for `Option<T>` type.
+Zero cost abstraction for optional container (`Option<T>`).
 This abstraction is completely free for reference types, while other types that cannot yet be nullable such as `bool`, `i32` or `f64` will be wrapped in the class.

 ### Usage